-profile picture (that is, the picture by which you are known to other Confluence users). # Log in to Confluence, if you are not logged in already, by clicking the 'Log ...
+Now you will change your Confluence 'Full Name' (that is, the name by which you are known to other Confluence users) and profile picture (that is, the picture by which you are known to other Confluence users). # Log in to Confluence, if you are not logged in already, by clicking the 'Log ...

-Now you will use the Dashboard to navigate to the new page and the new space that you created in previous steps of this tutorial. # Rightclick the 'Dashboard' link at the top left of your screen, and open the link in a new browser window. !ImagesDashboardRightClick.png border=1,bordercolor=gray image below gives an overview of the menus in Confluence.
+Now you will use the Dashboard to navigate to the new page and the new space that you created in previous steps of this tutorial. # Rightclick the 'Dashboard' link at the top left of your screen, and open the link in a new browser window. !ImagesDashboardRightClick.png border=1,bordercolor=gray ...

+image below gives an overview of the menus in Confluence.
 The menus give you access to all the available actions on your Confluence site. \\ \\ !imagesMenuOverview.png! \\ \\ Menu or option Explanation Browse menu The 'Browse' menu gives access to wiki content such as pages ...

-page was created using the Meeting Notes page template Attendees Josh Boots Kevin Matt Completed last week Sales Collateral updates 30 customer questions answered Webinar revamp Working on this week Continue improvements to Webinar 30 ...
+Imagesbtnprevious.png!
+Meeting Notes This page was created using the Meeting Notes page template Attendees Josh Boots Kevin Matt Completed last week Sales Collateral updates 30 customer questions answered Webinar revamp Working on this week Continue ...

-page was created using the Meeting Notes page template Attendees Matt Josh Kevin Boots Completed last week Sales Collateral updates only 25 customer questions answered because of offsite Webinar revamp Working on this week Sales ...
+Imagesbtnprevious.png!
+Meeting Notes \\ This page was created using the Meeting Notes page template Attendees Matt Josh Kevin Boots Completed last week Sales Collateral updates only 25 customer questions answered because of offsite Webinar revamp ...

-page was created using the Meeting Notes page template Meeting Notes for Week 29 Attendees Josh Boots Kevin Matt Completed last week Sales Collateral updates 30 customer questions answered Webinar revamp Working on this week ...
+Imagesbtnprevious.png!
+Meeting Notes \\ This page was created using the Meeting Notes page template Meeting Notes for Week 29 Attendees Josh Boots Kevin Matt Completed last week Sales Collateral updates 30 customer questions answered Webinar ...